instructure/statsd_test_harness/README.md

 # StatsdTestHarness

-A test harness that captures output of various testing frameworks to post to statsd.
+A test harness that captures output of various testing frameworks to post to a statsd server.

 ## Installation